 I see unique family circumstances and individualized priorities driving growth in estate planning.
 Where planning was historically focused on estate tax minimization strategies, we are now thinking more about navigating complex income tax laws, preparing younger generations for managing family wealth and adjusting to diverse family situations.
 I continue to monitor the impact of the recent U.S. Supreme Court decision in Windsor, especially in an increasingly mobile society, and I am excited to be a part of what happens next.

 Northeastern University School of Law, J.D.

 Hamilton College, B.A., magna cum laude

 Jennifer has been named repeatedly as a "Rising Star" by Law & Politics Media, Inc., based on a peer review survey of attorneys in Massachusetts.
 The "Rising Stars" are published annually in the Massachusetts Super Lawyers Rising Stars Edition and in Boston Magazine.

-Jennifer serves on the Board of Directors of Nixon Peabody Trust Company and is a Fellow of the American Bar Foundation.
-She is also a member of the Board of Directors of the Massachusetts LGBTQ Bar Association and a former Director of the East Boston Social Centers, Inc.
+Jen serves on the Board of Directors of Nixon Peabody Trust Company and is a Fellow of the American Bar Foundation.
+She also serves as President of the Anna B. Stearns Foundation.
+She is a former Director of the Massachusetts LGBTQ Bar Association and East Boston Social Centers, Inc.